4 Predictions for the Future of Remote Work

 When 77% of employees say they’re frustrated with outdated technology at work, that all starts with securing the right tools to empower their teams to seamlessly communicate and collaborate – both asynchronously and in real-time.

-From project management platforms and goal dashboards to instant messaging tools and virtual meeting solutions (hey, we’ll take this opportunity to recommend Whereby), we’re sure we’ll see companies no longer content to make do with clunky workarounds and inefficient processes and instead set up tech-savvy systems that are remote-first friendly.
+From project management softwares and goal dashboards to instant messaging tools and virtual meeting solutions (hey, we’ll take this opportunity to recommend Whereby), we’re sure we’ll see companies no longer content to make do with clunky workarounds and inefficient processes and instead set up tech-savvy systems that are remote-first friendly.

 On a similar note, companies will also invest in adequate training for managers and people leaders who are heading up distributed teams and departments.

 In one Harvard Business Review survey, 40% of managers and supervisors admitted they had low confidence in their ability to manage workers remotely and another 41% said they worried about how they’d keep remote employees motivated.
 Yet, only 24% of companies teach their managers how to support remote teams.

 As remote work becomes the norm, leaders will need to be equipped with the right tools and know-how to handle remote onboarding and then manage, motivate, and monitor their direct reports successfully.